-- Ageing: due to the passage of time, the skin loses elasticity and becomes more fragile.
+Due to the passage of time, the skin loses elasticity and becomes more fragile.
 The loss of the ability to produce some substances with moisturising function causes the skin to dry and wrinkle, while the decrease in subcutaneous fat accentuates the laxity of the skin, highlighting more wrinkles.

-- UV exposure: UV rays from the sun or tanning beds accelerate the skin's ageing process by damaging connective tissues.
+UV rays from the sun or tanning beds accelerate the skin's ageing process by damaging connective tissues.
 This leads to difficulties in the skin being supported, leading to the early formation of wrinkles.

-- Facial gesturing: the constant movement of the superficial facial muscles causes a slow deterioration of the skin in those specific areas, resulting in wrinkles, such as frown lines, smile lines, or crow’s feet around the eyes.
+The constant movement of the superficial facial muscles causes a slow deterioration of the skin in those specific areas, resulting in wrinkles, such as frown lines, smile lines, or crow’s feet around the eyes.

-- Tobacco and alcohol: these influence blood flow to the skin cells, thus promoting early wrinkle formation and skin ageing.
+These influence blood flow to the skin cells, thus promoting early wrinkle formation and skin ageing.